-Under the best conditions, the accuracy off the SO_2 effusion rate of the IZS option's permeation tube is about $\pm 5\%$.
-This can be subject to significant amounts of drift as the tube ages and the amount of SO_2 contained in the tube is depleted.
-Whereas this may be sufficient for informal calibration checks, it is not adequate for formal calibrations and is not approved for use by the US EPA as a calibration source.
+Under the best conditions, the accuracy off the $SO_2$ effusion rate of the IZS option's permeation tube is about $\pm 5\%$ .
+This can be subject to significant amounts of drift as the tube ages and the amount of $SO_2$ contained in the tube is depleted.
+Whereas this may be sufficient for informal calibration checks, it is recommended that calibrations be performed using external sources of zero air and span gas whose accuracy is traceable to EPA standards.